-Ballesteros JA, Setton EVW, Santibánez López, CE, Arango CP, Brenneis G, Brix S, Cano-Sánchez E, Dandouch M, Dilly GF, Eleaume MP, Gainett G, Gallut C, McAtee S, McIntyre L, Moran AL, Moran R, López-González PJ, Scholtz G, Williamson C, Woods HA, Wheeler WC, Sharma PP (accepted): "Phylogenomic resolution of sea spider diversification through integration of multiple data classes."
+Ballesteros JA, Setton EVW, Santibánez López, CE, Arango CP, Brenneis G, Brix S, Cano-Sánchez E, Dandouch M, Dilly GF, Eleaume MP, Gainett G, Gallut C, McAtee S, McIntyre L, Moran AL, Moran R, López-González PJ, Scholtz G, Williamson C, Woods HA, Wheeler WC, Sharma PP (in press): "Phylogenomic resolution of sea spider diversification through integration of multiple data classes."
 Molecular Biology and Evolution.Advance access

 Brenneis G, Arango CP (2019): “First description of epimorphic development in Antarctic Pallenopsidae (Arthropoda, Pycnogonida) with insights into the evolution of the four-articled sea spider cheliphore.”
 Zoological Letters 5:4.
 Open Access

 Brenneis G, Scholtz G, Beltz BS (2018):“Comparison of ventral organ development across Pycnogonida (Arthropoda, Chelicerata) provides evidence for a plesiomorphic mode of late neurogenesis in sea spiders and myriapods.”
 BMC Evolutionary Biology 18:47.
 Open Access

 Brenneis G, Bogomolova EV, Arango CP, Krapp F (2017):“From egg to “no-body”: an overview and revision of developmental pathways in the ancient arthropod lineage Pycnogonida.”Frontiers in Zoology14:6.
 Open Access